Kevin Spacey co-star explains why she cast him in new film before assault clearing

-Kevin Spacey’s co-star Laurie Metcalf explains why actor was cast in new film before sexual assault acquittal
+‘It was a risk:’ Kevin Spacey’s co-star explains why actor was cast in new film before sex assault acquittal

-’We wanted to base it on facts rather than to enter into cancel culture,’ ‘Lady Bird’ star said
+’We wanted to base it on facts rather than to enter into cancel culture,’ Welsh actor said

 Kevin Spacey was cast in a film before he was cleared of sexual assault charges in the UK – but his co-star has said it was “a risk” worth taking.